benmvp/slides/2017/render/iso-react.md

 - SEO: google includes page render speed in ranking algorithm
 - Open Graph: media previews
 - React, unlike other JS frameworks/libraries, is setup to render server-side, as we'll see
+- Again, we're talking about the _initial_ render

 /////